Nils13001/SFSA/README.md

 After that, <a href = "https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html"> create an IAM user </a> as it is always advisable to experiment using IAM account rather than Root Account.
 Now as a root user, <a href = "https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html"> create a bucket </a> for storing up your files and provide <a href = "https://docs.aws.amazon.com/AmazonS3/latest/userguide/example-walkthroughs-managing-access-example1.html"> permissions to IAM users</a>.
-Add necessary credentials/secrets to AWS KMS.
+Add necessary credentials/secrets to AWS Secrets Manager.

 <p align="justify"> <b> 3.
 Project run: </b> First, run the backend code on port 8080 and once it is running, give <code>npm start</code> command in frontend folder; it will start Frontend on port 3000